-Many parents support Mitchell School's PTA and have volunteered numerous hours in the classrooms.

-Parents participate in Site Council, evening workshops, English Language Advisory Committee (ELAC), District Conferences, attend District Board Meetings hosted at Mitchell, attend Mitchell School's awards assemblies, and actively participate in parent conferences.
+Many parents support Mitchell School's PTA and have volunteered numerous hours in the classrooms and at PTA schoolwide events.
+Parents participate in Site Council, evening workshops, English Language Advisory Committee (ELAC), attend District Board Meetings hosted at Mitchell, attend Mitchell School's awards assemblies, and actively participate in parent conferences.
 Our Site Council and ELAC (English Learner Advisory Committee) also have input into the Single Plan for Student Achievement.
 We constantly look for ways to engage our families as much as possible.
 Parents are invited to a welcome and volunteer orientation.
 During this session, parents are informed of different ways to get involved, as well all school wide events.

-Though we still monitor the amount of volunteers on campus due to COVID19, we have welcomed parent volunteers back onto the campus- in classrooms and on field trips.
+We have welcomed parent volunteers onto the campus- in classrooms and on field trips.
 Additionally, each classroom has a room parent, who assists in coordinating class activities and informs parents of upcoming events.